hasanraiyan/ai/README.md

 2. Open the drawer menu (swipe from the left edge) and navigate to the **Settings** screen.
 3. In the "API Keys" section, paste the **Google AI Key** you obtained.
 4. Optionally, paste your **Tavily AI Key** to enable the web search tool.
 5. That's it!
-Navigate back to the "Dashboard", select a character, and explore the app's capabilities.
+Navigate back to the "Dashboard", select a character, and explore Axion's capabilities.

 ## ⚙️ Configuration Deep Dive

 The **Settings** screen is your control center.

 *   **API Keys**: Manage your keys for Google AI and Tavily.
 The app will gracefully handle missing keys by disabling the relevant features.
-*   **Default AI Persona**: Modify the `System Prompt` to change the personality of the generic AI used for new chats started from the Dashboard's floating action button.
+*   **Default AI Persona**: Modify the `System Prompt` to change the personality of Axion used for new chats started from the Dashboard's floating action button.
 *   **Model Configuration**:
     *   **Main Chat Model**: The primary model for non-agent conversations.
     *   **Title Generation Model**: A typically smaller, faster model used to automatically name your chats.